p4r4xor/ctf-writeups/picoCTF-2019/General-Skills/2Warm/README.md

 # 2Warm

-__PROBLEM__
+__Problem__

-Can you convert the number 42 (base 10) to binary (base 2)?
+> Can you convert the number 42 (base 10) to binary (base 2)?

 __HINT__

-Submit your answer in our competition's flag format.
+> Submit your answer in our competition's flag format.
 For example, if you answer was '11111', you would submit 'picoCTF{11111}' as the flag.

 __SOLUTION__